 Since the Global Fund’s establishment in 2002, businesses have contributed their assets and expertise to the Global Fund, both through membership in the PSC and through other partnerships and programs.
 Their contributions range from financial contributions, technical services and advocacy to co-investments and operational support of in-country programs.

-During the Global Fund’s Fifth Replenishment Conference in 2016, pledges from private donors and innovative financing initiatives reached US $250 million for the 2017-2019 period, more than twice as much as in the previous period.
+During the Global Fund’s Sixth Replenishment Conference in 2019, pledges from private donors and innovative financing initiatives were over USD one billion for the 2020-2022 period, more than four times as much as in the previous period.
 For more information on the private sector’s contributions to the Fund, please click here.

 Goodbye Malaria is an African-run initiative to eliminate malaria, a preventable disease that kills a child every two minutes in Southern Africa.
 Launched in 2012, Goodbye Malaria is the brainchild of passionate and concerned African entrepreneurs who believe their generation can create innovative solutions for problems that ultimately change the way the world sees Africa.
 The initiative helps raise funds while supporting and catalyzing on-the-ground malaria elimination programs.
 The organization aims to raise further awareness and funding for malaria programs by driving cause-related marketing actions and retailing causal merchandise aimed at corporations and consumers.
 For more information on Goodbye Malaria’s contribution and partnership with the Global Fund, please click here.